raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 60 feet
+**Range:** 18.0m

 **Components:** V, S

 **Duration:** Concentration, up to 1 minute

 You attempt to suppress strong emotions in a group of people.
-Each humanoid in a 20-foot radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
+Each humanoid in a 6.0m radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
 If a creature fails its saving throw, choose one of the following two effects.

 You can suppress any effect causing a target to be charmed or frightened.
 When this spell ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.